KenA99/KenA99/README.md

 ### Hi there 👋

 I am currently an administrative specialist with the Commonwealth of Kentucky.
-I am learning coding for fun to automate the more repetitive tasks of my job and to begin delving into data analytics using Python, and a bit of web development with HTML/CSS/JavaScript for fun.
+I am learning coding for fun to automate the more repetitive tasks of my job using Python and VBA and to begin delving into data analytics using Python, and a bit of web development with HTML/CSS/JavaScript for fun.
 This GitHub is a way to track my pet projects, and possibly launch a career change into data analytics should the opportunity present itself.

 Any questions or comments about this GitHub and its contents can be directed to adamsdataanalytics@gmail.com.